-The Wood´s Airmaster ozone generarors reduces unwanted odours in refuse rooms effectively.
-Garbage odours, bacteria and microorganisms are broken down and eliminated, creating a better climate for carrying out refuse separation.
+Wood’s Airmaster ozone generators reduce unwanted odours in refuse rooms effectively.
+Garbage odours, bacteria, and microorganisms are broken down and eliminated, creating a better climate for carrying out refuse separation and waste handling.
 The ozone unit replaces costly cooling with regard to refuse rooms in restaurants.

-The Wood´s Airmaster ozone unit is mounted to the wall with a so-called “keyhole solution”.
+A Wood’s Airmaster ozone unit can be mounted to a wall as a so-called, “keyhole solution”.
 Place the ozone generator as high up as possible, for better ozone diffusion (ozone is heavier than air).

 The amount of ozone needed is depending on the room size and what type of refuse is to be treated?
-The Wood´s Airmaster has a digital setting of ozone production (all except WOZ 100) and can therefor easily be set to a suitable ozone output.
-Under certain conditions (such as high temperatures in summer) more ozone is required.
+The Wood’s Airmaster has a digital setting of ozone production (all except WOZ 100) and can therefore easily be set to a suitable ozone output.
+Under certain conditions (such as high temperatures in summer), more ozone is required.

-Wood´s Airmaster WOZ 500 is the model used the most frequently in refuse rooms / garbage rooms.
-It accomplishes the task with playful ease.
+Wood’s Airmaster WOZ 500 is the model used most frequently in refuse rooms/garbage rooms, as it accomplishes the task with ease.